 This is one of those places where you can take photos that put you upside down or on the ceiling, stick you into some famous artist’s work, etc. The Trick Art Museum is a minute’s walk from Takaosanguchi Station.
 The signs are hard to miss.

 The Takao Trick Art Museum is open daily from 10am – 6pm December to March, and 10am – 7pm the rest of the year.
 Adults pay ¥1,300, while kids get in for between ¥500 and ¥1,000, depending on their age.

 Takaosan Onsen (Base)

-Also located right next to the train station, this natural hot spring is the perfect place to soak after a day of hiking (difficult or not).
+Also located right next to the train station (just turn right as you come out of the ticket gates), this natural hot spring is the perfect place to soak after a day of hiking (difficult or not).
 They offer outdoor baths where you can enjoy the atmosphere of the mountain, and indoor options too.
 These include a cypress bath with micro-bubbles, a seasonal bath which changes throughout the year, as well as a sauna and an outdoor carbonated option.

 The onsen is open from 8am to 11pm, with last entry at 10pm.
 Adult entrance is ¥1,000, while children get in for ¥500.
 During peak season (Golden Week, autumn leaf changing and New Year), an additional ¥200 for adults and ¥100 for children is required.

 Fortifying food: Soba and shojin ryouri